faical-allou/grabchallenge/README.md

 The input data comes in a csv file, with the following columns: "geohash6","day","timestamp","demand", the file should be comma (",") separated

-The script to run are "train.py -f" and "predict.py"
+The scripts to run are "train.py -f" and "predict.py"

 Both come with options that can be passed from the command line, and -h will list them.

-This submision should be judged on the basis of the following step by step, assuming the input file is called *input.csv*:
+This submision should be judged on the basis of the following step by step, assuming the input file is called **input.csv**:

 1) install the dependencies:
 `pip install -r requirements.txt`